Module 00: What Is a Language Model?

 NoteWhat You’ll Learn

-• Understand what language models actually do (next-token prediction)
+• Understand what language models do: next-token prediction

 • Know why simple statistical approaches fail at this task